doolin/sodes/deck/sodes.md

 end
 ~~~~

-# 1 Implementing and Consuming Your First Service 1
+# 1 Implementing and Consuming Your First Service

 * What’s a Service?
 * Service Requirements
-* The Ruby Tool Set
+* The Ruby Tool Set: Sinatra, ActiveRecord, JSON, Typhoeus, Rspec

-  * Sinatra
-  * ActiveRecord
-  * JSON
-  * Typhoeus
-  * Rspec

-* The User Service Implementation
+* The User Service Implementation: Using GET, POSTing a User,
- Using GET 6
-POSTing a User 11 PUTing a User 13 Deleting a User 15 Verifying a User
+PUTing a User, Deleting a User, Verifying a User

-* Implementing the Client Library 18 Finding a User 18
+* Implementing the Client Library, Finding a User, Creating a User,
- Creating a User Updating a User Destroying a User 24 Verifying a User
+ Updating a User, Destroying a User, Verifying a User
-24

 * Putting It All Together
-* Conclusion

-# 2 An Introduction to Service-Oriented Design 27
+# 2 An Introduction to Service-Oriented Design

 * Use of Service-Oriented Design in the Wild